 Access Services was established in 1994 and designated as the Consolidated Transportation Services Agency (CTSA) for Los Angeles County by Metro.
 Statewide, CTSAs were created in 1979, when the state legislature passed Assembly Bill 120, "Social Services Transportation Improvement Act".
 The vision behind creating the CTSA model was to foster coordination among social service transportation providers in order to utilize existing transportation.

 Access Services has sought to fulfill its CTSA mandate in a manner that is commensurate with the size of Los Angeles County and complexity of services offered.
-We believe that it is most effective to provide the best possible information and technical assistance to Los Angeles County's specialized transportation providers through Access Services Professional Development Training Program.
+We believe that it is most effective to provide the best possible information and technical assistance to Los Angeles County's specialized transportation providers through Access Services Learning and Development Program.
 Below are some of the other activities Access Services is involved in its role as a CTSA.

 Coordination with CalACT and other CTSAs